Extending Partial Representations of Circle Graphs: Structure of Representations of Maximal Splits

-If $A,B\subset V(G)$ give rise to a split in $G$, we call the vertices of $A$ and $B$ the \emph{long vertices} with respect to the split between $A$ and $B$.
-Similarly the vertices $\short(A)$ and $\short(B)$ are called \emph{short vertices} with respect to the split between $A$ and $B$.
-In the sequel, if the split is clear from the context, we will just call some vertices long and some vertices short.
+Lemma~\ref{lem:connected_component} explains the following naming convention used for maximal splits between $A$ and $B$ in this paper; see Fig.~\ref{fig:split_representations}.
+We call the vertices of $A$ and $B$ as \emph{long vertices} with respect to the maximal split between $A$ and $B$ since each is represented by ``long chords'' between $\tau_i$ and $\tau_{i+k}$.
+The vertices $\short(A)$ and $\short(B)$ are called \emph{short vertices} with respect to the maximal split between $A$ and $B$, because each is represented by ``short chords'' inside some $\tau_i$.
+In the sequel, if the maximal split is clear from the context, we will just call some vertices long and some vertices short.

-Consider a connected component $C$ of $\short(A)$ (for a component of $\short(B)$ the same argument applies) and consider the subsequence of $\tau$ induced by $A \cup B \cup C$.
-By Lemma~\ref{lem:group_ordering}(a)-(b) and the fact that no vertex of $\short(A)$ is adjacent to $B$, this subsequence almost equals $\gamma$.
-The only difference is that one subword $\gamma_i$ is replaced by a subword which additionally contains all occurrences of the vertices of $C$.
-By accordingly adding the vertices of all components of $\short(A)$ and $\short(B)$ to $\gamma$, we get $\tau$.
-Thus, $\tau$ consists of the circular subwords $\tau_1,\dots,\tau_{2k}$ concatenated in this order, where $\tau_i$ is obtained from $\gamma_i$ by adding the components of $\short(A)$ or $\short(B)$ attached to it.
-In particular, we also have the following: